-We derived in this paper a new numerical divergence-free wavelet scheme for solving Navier-Stokes equations.
-The proposed method only relies on fast wavelet transforms and is perfectly fitted for adaptivity.
-Nevertheless, work should be done to optimize this in practice, and take more advantage of wavelets.
+FWTs and is perfectly fitted for adaptivity.
+Nevertheless, work should be done to optimize this in practice and take more advantage of wavelets.

 Until now, the use of divergence-free wavelets was limited to linear problems such as the Stokes problem [36] or the equations of electromagnetism [38].
-This limitation was due to the non-existence of divergence-free wavelet algorithms dealing with nonlinear terms, like $(\mathbf{u} \cdot \nabla)\mathbf{u}$ for the Navier-Stokes equations.
-The investigation of anisotropic divergencefree wavelets and more specifically the invention of 'generalized' divergence-free wavelets [11] enables such algorithm (see Section 2.1.2 or [16]).
+This limitation was due to the nonexistence of divergence-free wavelet algorithms dealing with nonlinear terms, like $(\mathbf{u} \cdot \nabla)\mathbf{u}$ for the Navier-Stokes equations.
+The investigation of anisotropic divergence-free wavelets and, more specifically, the invention of "generalized" divergence-free wavelets [11] enable such an algorithm (see section 2.1.2 or [16]).

-The numerical stability of this numerical scheme is fulfilled under a CFL condition, and is mainly due to the use of divergence-free wavelets that permit to verify exactly the divergence-free condition (div $\mathbf{u} = 0$).
+The numerical stability of this numerical scheme is fulfilled under a CFL condition and is mainly due to the use of divergence-free wavelets that allow one to verify exactly the divergence-free condition (div $\mathbf{u}=0$).